 6. Improves athletic performance and recovery from endurance exercise

 One of L-glutamine’s main roles in the body is to support detoxification by cleansing the body from high levels of ammonia.
 It acts as a buffer and converts excess ammonia into other amino acids, amino sugars and urea.
 (12)

 Doing approximately one hour of exercise can cause a 40 percent reduction of glutamine in the body.
 It can also cause suppressed immune function.
 This has a negative impact on your resistance training and may lead to overtraining syndrome.
 (13)

-Research has indicated that HGH levels are up by nearly 400 percent after supplementing with L-glutamine.
-This hormonal response leads to an increase in resting metabolic rate and improves the after-burn effect or EPOC post exercise.
-This after-burn effect is essential for burning fat, weight loss and building lean muscle mass.
-(18)
+Research has indicated that HGH levels are up by nearly 400 percent after glutamine supplementation.
+This hormonal response leads to an increase in resting metabolic rate and improves the after-burn effect or EPOC post-exercise.
+This afterburn effect is essential for burning fat, weight loss and building lean muscle mass.
+(16)

 L-glutamine also burns fat and builds lean muscle mass by helping suppress insulin levels and stabilize blood glucose.
 This enables the body to use up less muscle mass to maintain blood sugar and insulin sensitivity in the cells.
-For this reason, L-glutamine benefits diabetics and those with sugar and carb cravings as well.
-(19)
+In fact, six weeks of supplementation with 30 grams per day of glutamine powder “markedly improved some cardiovascular risk factors, as well as body composition, in patients with type 2 diabetes.”
+(17) For this reason, L-glutamine benefits diabetics and those with sugar and carb cravings as well.
+(18)

 Foods with L-Glutamine Benefits